trampster/Ropu/Docs/LoadBalancerProtocol.md

 * Call Control Endpoint (4 bytes IP, 2 bytes port) - this needs to be the externally facing endpoint that clients can use

 ### Start Call
-Tells the MediaController or Floor Controller to start managing a call
+Tells the ServingNode or Call Controller a call has started
 * Packet Type 2 (byte)
 * Request ID (uint16)
 * Call ID (uint16)